-Nikon D5300 versus Pentax K-1
+Nikon D5300 vs Pentax K-1

-The Nikon D5300 and the Pentax K-1 are two digital cameras that were announced, respectively, in October 2013 and February 2016.
+The Nikon D5300 and the Pentax K-1 are two digital cameras that were revealed to the public, respectively, in October 2013 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5300) and a full frame (K-1) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Pentax provides 36.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (23 percent) than the Nikon D5300.
 Moreover, the K-1 is substantially heavier (110 percent) than the D5300.
 It is noteworthy in this context that the K-1 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Pentax K-1||137 mm||110 mm||86 mm||1010 g||760||Y||Feb 2016||1,799||ebay.com|

 |3.||Canon 5D Mark IV||151 mm||116 mm||76 mm||890 g||900||Y||Aug 2016||3,499||amazon.com|